compsoc-edinburgh/typesig-website/pages/resources/lang-workshop/step2.md

 It's a good idea to keep your AST representation as flat as possible.
 A simple AST makes writing your evaluator much more pleasant.
 The above example keeps the literals and the S-Expressions at the same level, compared to the grammar, which had a separate rule for literals.
-Here I've defined a type alias so I can call a list of `Expr`s a `Program`, but this is just for convenience.
+Here I've defined a type alias so I can call a list of `Expr`s a `Program`, just for convenience.

 ## Parser